 "Many cats come home with upper respiratory infections when adopted and should be separated in a bathroom for a few days [so] as to not get other cats in the household sick as well," Dr. Robert Proietto, a veterinarian at Proietto Veterinary Services in New York City, told The Dodo.
 "It is also important to get a vet to examine the cats and to know that your new cat is FELV [feline leukemia virus] and FIV [feline immunodeficiency virus] negative before introduction."

-Keep cats separated at first
+Keep both cats separated

-"During this period, the cats often smell each other underneath the door and this starts a slow acclimation process," Proietto said.
+"During this period, the cats often smell each other underneath the door, and this starts a slow acclimation process," Proietto said.

 Watch out for signs of stress

 Watch your cats’ body language when they smell the other cat.
 If either one shows any signs of stress or aggression, keep them separated until both show no reaction to the scent of the other cat.

 "Two cats are ready to be introduced as long as neither is showing any signs of stress or exhibiting any aggressive behavior, like hissing, growling or swatting," Hovav told The Dodo.

 Signs of stress or aggression in cats to look out for include:

 Once both cats are calm while smelling one another, you can replace the door with a baby or pet gate so they can finally see each other without any physical interaction.

 Keep giving your cats treats during these introductions so they continue to create positive associations when meeting.